services

 - Prometheus as a centralized way to collect metrics

-- Alertmanager for alerting
+- Alertmanager for basic alerting.

 - cAdvisor to expose container-level metrics